scientific-python/scientific-python.org/content/dei/_index.md

 when their perspective is valued, and when their work is recognized.
 Better technical and social solutions can be found through wide participation.
-We are therefore dedicated to expanding our community in a welcoming and inclusive way, with particular focus on increased participation from minorities underrepresented in STEM.
+We are therefore dedicated to expanding our community in a welcoming and inclusive way, with particular focus on increased participation by people who identify with groups that are  underrepresented in STEM.

 We work closely with NumFOCUS'
 [Diversity & Inclusion in Scientific Computing (DISC) group](https://numfocus.org/programs/diversity-inclusion).